007revad/Syno_DSM_Extractor_GUI/README.md

 Windows GUI for extracting Synology DSM 7 pat files and spk package files.

 You can drag and drop a .pat file or .spk file onto the window, or click the Select File button to browse for the .pat or .spk file.
-I'll add a Windows right-click context menu later.
+If you used the installer you can right-click on a .pat or .spk file and select extract, or double-click on the .pat or .spk file.

 ### Requirements